Squirrel Hill Tunnel: Overview

 The Squirrel Hill Tunnel lighting system consists of fluorescent fixtures for constant lighting throughout the length of the tunnel and low-pressure sodium fixtures for the threshold (day time) lighting at the tunnel entrances.
-Other tunnel operational systems include Carbon Monoxide (CO) monitoring, fire alarm, emergency communications, and an over-height truck detection system.
+Other tunnel operational systems include carbon monoxide monitoring, fire alarm, emergency communications, and an over-height truck detection system.

 In Pittsburgh driving lore, the tunnels are notorious, most notably for several accidents when tractor-trailers that are too tall to safely travel through the tunnel get stuck against the roof of the tunnel.
 The Pennsylvania Department of Transportation raised the ceiling of the Squirrel Hill Tunnels to eliminate this problem and ease flow of traffic in and out of Pittsburgh.
 The tunnels also are known for generating traffic jams that can extend to the preceding exits because the highway narrows from four lanes to two.
-As a result, many residents prefer to exit the highway prior to entering the tunnel and detour through Frick Park and Schenley Park because doing so is generally faster.

 Jalopnik listed Exit 74 on I-376 at #2 on its list of "The Ten Worst Exit Ramps In The US (and UK)."